Advice for undergraduate students

 Q8.
 How does the economics concentration work?

 We wish we knew!
 The place to start is your advisor.
-If that doesn't work to your satisfaction, my recommendation would be to speak to Professors Wachtel and Foudy.
+If that doesn't work to your satisfaction, speak to Professors Foudy and Wachtel.